Moderation is a Fatal Thing

 Everything in moderation is a near unanimous response by health professional, health support organisations and media commentators to solving our health crisis.

-A Taiwanese Buddhist study compared type 2 diabetes outcomes for vegetarians compared with those who avoided meat.
-The meat-eating group ate only a tiny amount of meat.
+A Taiwanese Buddhist study 3 with 4,384 participants compared type 2 diabetes outcomes for lacto-ovo-vegetarians compared with those who avoided meat.
+The meat-eating group ate only a very small amount of meat.

 - Meat intake for females: 50% consumed less than 10 g/day; 25% consumed less than 2 g/day.